Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/api.md

 INewHorizons NewHorizonsAPI = ModHelper.Interaction.GetModApi<INewHorizons>("xen.NewHorizons")
 ```

-You can then use the API's `LoadConfigs()` method to load from a "planets" folder, or use the `Create()` and `GetPlanet` methods to create planets and do whatever with them.
+You can then use the APIs `LoadConfigs()` method to load from a "planets" folder, or use the `Create()` and `GetPlanet` methods to create planets and do whatever with them.
 Just make sure you create planets in the `Start()` method or at least before the SolarSystem scene loads, or they will not be created.